Ultimate Guide: Average Cost Of Living In London & How To Survive

 - Location and associated transport costs.

 - Utilities: are they included?
+(Usually not)

 - Council Taxes: these are based on the assessed value of the home.
 Some boroughs are more expensive than others.